courselabs/dev/labs/branching-merging/README.md

 Try pushing to the _origin_ - which is the original copy of the code in the `courselabs/dev` repo:

 ```
-# this will fail
+# this will pop up a window asking you to authenticate:
 git push origin main
 ```

-> You'll get an error, because your account doesn't have access to write to the courselabs repo.
+> Even after you autheticatie, you'll get an error saying `Permission to courselabs/dev.git denied`.
+That's because your account doesn't have access to write to the courselabs repo.

 But you have your own fork which you do have permissions for, so you can push to that: